unartig/sepsis_osc/typst/main_thesis.typ

 In parallel, recent advances in the field of network physiology have introduced new ways to model physiological systems as interacting subsystems rather than isolated organs @Ivanov2021Physiolome.
 The #acr("DNM") introduced in @osc1 and adapted in @osc2, allows for a functional description of organ failure in sepsis and shows realistic system behavior in preliminary analysis.
 An in-depth introduction to the #acr("DNM") is provided in @sec:dnm.
-But up until now the dynamic model has not yet been verified on real data, in this work we want to change that.
+But up until now the dynamic model has not yet been verified on real data.
+We want to investigte how real patients would translate to the model parameters, and how the temporal physiological evolution can be incorporated and if there is a benefit doing so.
-However, this model has not yet been validated against real-world observations, which will be addressed in this work #todo[eher project???].
+// However, this model has not yet been validated against real-world observations, which will be addressed in this work #todo[eher project???].

 To summarize, the specific research questions include: